 Member Caravan has an excellent book, Helping Missionaries Grow, available online here.
 The first section of File 3 on their website gives valuable insight into the process of candidate selection, stressing the importance of confirming the individual's call to missions, assessing their ability to execute the resposibilities of the role to which they feel called, and providing them with guidance and accountablity as they go through necessary preparations.

 Sending pastors should be aware of the various missionary training programs available today in order to point possible candidates in the right direction as they prepare for the mission field.
 Many of these programs are listed on the Missions Training Programs page of this website, under the Missions Preparation tab of the For Missionaries section.
 Pastors can also assist candidates in finding appropriate books to assist in their preparations here.

 BUILDING A SUPPORT TEAM:

 Building a strong support team is an absolutely essential step in missions preparation.
 Serving as Senders by Neal Pirolo provides an excellent overview of the support team that needs to be developed by missionaries before they leave.
 Pirolo provides a model of support team that includes not only financial and prayer support, but moral support, logistics support, communication support, and re-entry support.
-Further book suggestions on raising support and building a support team can be found here.
+Further book suggestions on raising support and building a support team along with organizations that offer training on support raising can be found here.

 Finally, missionaries with children must consider the education of their children before they leave for the field.
 The Exploring Options page of this website provides links to organizations that give advice about the educational options available to missionaries serving overseas.
 Of particular note is the Professional Association of Cross-Cultural Consultants in Education which offers an online course to assist families in exploring their options and developing an education plan for their family.
 More information on their course can be found here.